rems-project/cn-tutorial/docs/getting-started/tutorials/pointers.md

 memory (as we shall see later).
 CN’s motivation for this choice is its focus on low-level systems software in which memory is managed manually; in this context, memory leaks are typically very undesirable.
-{{ todo(" As a consequence, function specifications have to do precise bookkeeping of their resource footprint and, in particular, return any unused resources back to the caller. ") }}
+As a consequence, function specifications have to do precise bookkeeping of their resource footprint and, in particular, return any unused resources back to the caller.

 ## Disjoint memory regions